MnkGitBox/Leave-management-system-iOS-/README.md

 ###### Still some bugs available in this project.
 Please send me if you found some errors using this [mail](m.nadeeshan@yahoo.co.uk).

 ###### This is not a final application.
 I hope to develop more.
-If you like this to test this project, you can download and test it.
+If you like to test this project, you can download and test it.